Yes. you are able to lay off employees and hire them back if they agree to come back.

 Yes, your employees can apply for unemployment insurance.
 It is important that they file promptly during the week in which their hours are reduced or eliminated.

 Even if your company is furloughing its employees or reducing their hours with the intention of hiring them back in the short or medium term, your employees can still qualify for unemployment insurance.
 Specifically, anyone who has lost their job, been furloughed, or is unable to find work because of COVID-19 is eligible for unemployment benefits.
 The amount received will vary per state.
-However, in addition to state benefits, the CARES Act will provide an additional $600 per week in unemployment benefits until July 31, 2020.
-Independent contractors may also now qualify for unemployment through the Pandemic Unemployment Assistance program.
-This program allows those who don’t qualify for traditional unemployment (including gig workers, ride share drivers, and so on) to receive benefits.
+However, in addition to state benefits, the President’s Memorandum on Authorizing the Other Needs Assistance Program for Major Disaster Declarations Related to Coronavirus Disease 2019 directs the Federal Emergency Management Agency (FEMA) to provide additional unemployment benefits through the Lost Wages Assistance Program.
+This program may provide up to a $400 per week to eligible claimants.
+The program will last until the balance of federal funding reaches $25 billion or December 6, 2020, whichever occurs first.

 Yes, you can lay off some of your employees and not others, as long as your layoffs are not based on some discriminatory characteristic, such as age, disability, sexual orientation, race, sex, religion, or national origin.
 If you do choose to lay off certain employees and not others, you should document the reasons for those decisions and, if appropriate, communicate those reasons to your employees.